State infrastructure planning

 The strategy sets out a framework for building a strong, resilient and sustainable Queensland, providing a clear direction to guide future infrastructure planning and investment over the next 20 years.

-The new State Infrastructure Strategy will be supported by seven Regional Infrastructure Plans that are being progressively developed from late 2021 and into 2022.
+The new State Infrastructure Strategy will be supported by seven Regional Infrastructure Plans that are being progressively developed from late 2021.

 The introduction of the Regional Infrastructure Plans recognises the significant role infrastructure plays in catalysing regional economic recovery, growth and liveability.
 They will take a place-based approach to ensure regionally significant infrastructure needs are considered and prioritised.